-The thyroid gland is a butterfly-shaped gland that is located in front of the trachea and creates hormones that regulate the use of energy in the body.
-If your thyroid isn’t working properly, your body may not be either.
-There are 27 million Americans that are affected by an overactive or underactive thyroid.
+The thyroid is a butterfly-shaped gland located in the front of the trachea.
+It creates hormones that regulate the use of energy in the body.

 - Weight gain